 - Light-proofing or sound-proofing the sleep environment

-- Removing distractions such as TV, computer or phone
+- Removing distractions such as the television, computer, or phone

 - Using relaxation techniques to aid sleep

-In some cases, there is an underlying medical issue that causes sleep deprivation, which should be addressed first and symptoms are likely to resolve following this.
-Some people may also benefit from pharmaceutical aids to sleep at night or increase alertness during the day.
+In some cases, there is an underlying medical issue that causes sleep deprivation, which should be addressed first.
+Once the underlying health condition has been identified, the sleep deprivation symptoms are likely to resolve.
+Some people may also benefit from pharmaceutical aids to sleep at night or increase their alertness during the day.